Ricky12Awesome/macroquad-text/README.md

-# MacroQuad Font Renderer
+# Macroquad Font Renderer

-A Simple way to draw text in macroquad with support of using glyphs from multiple fonts in a single draw_text, also known as fallback fonts
+A Simple way to draw text in macroquad with support of using glyphs from multiple fonts in a single draw_text call, also known as fallback fonts

 I made this because the one provided by macroquad doesn't support this